On minimum contrast method for multivariate spatial point processes: Minimum contrast for multivariate point processes

-With this notation, as mentioned in Section \ref{sec:intro}, we consider the following discrepancy mesure: where $R$ is a fixed positive range, $w(\cdot)$ is a non-negative weight function such that $\sup_{h \geq 0} w(h) < \infty$, and $A^{\circ C}$ is the the Hadamard power of the matrix $A$ of positive power matrix $C=[c_{i,j}]_{i,j=1}^{m}$.
-To retain the symmetricity of $\bQ(\cdot;\btheta)_{}^{\circ C}$, we assume that the matrix $C$ is symmetric.
-For computational purposes, by using the standard matrix norm identity, $U_{n}(\btheta)$ can be equivalently written as where for matrix $A$, $[A]_{i,j}$ denotes the $(i,j)$th element of $A$.
+where for a matrix $A$, $[A]_{i,j}$ denotes the $(i,j)$-th element of $A$.
 It is worth mentioning that when $m=1$ (univariate case), then the form of $U_n(\btheta)$ is nearly identical to the discrepancy measure considered in \cite{p:gua-07}.
-One difference is that the authors of \cite{p:gua-07} considered the $K$-function without edge-correction.
+One difference is that the authors of \cite{p:gua-07} considered the $Q$-function without edge-correction.
+See Appendix \ref{sec:comparison} for the moment comparison between the two $Q$-function estimators.